benjaminsunliu/Group6-SOEN341_Project_F24/README.md

 ## Technology Stack
 - **Node.js**
-- **React**
+- **React.js**
 - **Express**
 - **MongoDB**

 ## User Roles
 - **Students**: Can evaluate their teammates across the four assessment dimensions and access personal feedback reports.
 - **Instructors**: Can create and manage teams from their course roster (with the option to import team lists as a CSV file).
 After students have submitted their peer evaluations, instructors may view and export individualised reports.
+The Instructor can also export existing teams to a local device.

 ## Team Members
 ### Backend Development